July 25, 2021 8 min read

 The Bespoke Unit website has an excellent illustration of these blade points.
 You can view it here.

-This is maybe one instance where it isn’t hip to be square.
-The square point isn’t the most forgiving of blade points for rookies.
-It’s called a square point because it resembles the straight side of a square.
+This is maybe one instance where it is not hip to be square.
+The square point is not the most forgiving of blade points for rookies.
+It is called a square point because it resembles the straight side of a square.
 Thus it has a very sharp point perpendicular to the razor’s sharp edge.
 It requires relative skill in handling this blade.
-Otherwise you will be frequently nicked by the blade.
+Otherwise, you will be frequently nicked by the blade.

 Most vintage razors have a straight point blade, probably because this was how blades were manufactured in the olden days.
-If you’ve got heirloom razors in your shelf, we recommend you to keep them stored in the meantime until you have the skill and the chutzpah to wield it.
+If you have got heirloom razors on your shelf, we recommend you keep them stored in the meantime until you have the skill and the nerve to wield them.

 While not as accurate as a square point, a Dutch point blade will protect you from any nicks and cuts because of its rounded edge.
-It’s a great tool to use for easing oneself into a straight razor shaving experience.
-However, if you want to trim your goatee, this might not be the best blade for you since the point doesn’t get closer to the skin as the other types.
+It is a great tool to use for easing oneself into a straight razor shaving experience.
+However, if you want to trim your goatee, this might not be the best blade for you since the point does not get closer to the skin as the other types.

 Using a Dutch point blade will easily guarantee you a smooth and clean shave, without the bumps or the cuts.

 A spike point is as dangerous as it sounds.
-It’s like the square point, except that the angle of the blade point is less than 90 degrees.
+It is like the square point, except that the angle of the blade point is less than 90 degrees.
 This makes the blade look like its point is slanted backward.
-We think it’s the most dangerous of all blade points because, well, it’s a spike, and it will nick you if you’re not careful handling it.
+We think it is the most dangerous of all blade points because, well, it is a spike, and it will nick you if you are not carefully handling it.

-But even dangerous objects are useful for something.
-Spiked blade points are best for shaving areas under the nose or under the earlobe since the smaller point can maneuver anywhere.
+But even dangerous objects are helpful for something.
+Spiked blade points are best for shaving areas under the nose, or the earlobe since the smaller point can maneuver anywhere.
 The catch?
 You have to be really skilled.
-Otherwise you’ll be missing an earlobe, or worse, a nostril!
+Otherwise, you will be missing an earlobe, or worse, a nostril!

 Ah, the French!
-We love them for their distinctive sense of style.
-Which is probably the reason why this point was named for them.
+We love them for their distinctive sense of style, which is probably why this point was named for them.
 This blade point is a fusion of both Dutch and Spike points; it has the sharp edge of a Spike to give some precision, but it is also rounded to protect the skin from being nicked.
-The fact that it also looks like the nose of Cyrano de Bergerac or Gerard Depardieu, if you’re a movie buff, is beside the point (pun intended).
+The fact that it also looks like the nose of Cyrano de Bergerac or Gerard Depardieu, if you are a movie buff, is beside the point (pun intended).

 The Sharpologist loves this blade point because its smaller diameter tip makes it easier to trim facial hair while keeping accidental nicks to the minimum.

-This is a uniquely shaped blade point as it has a small round tip at the edge of the spine which then later curves into a concave end.
-It’s not as wicked looking as a Spike point but, hey, its all in the execution.
+This is a uniquely shaped blade point as it has a small round tip at the edge of the spine, which then later curves into a concave end.
+It is not as wicked looking as a Spike point, but, hey, it is all in the execution.

-A Spanish point can bite off your strop if you’re not careful.
+A straight razor with a Spanish point can bite off your strop if you are not careful.
 That’s because its pronounced edges can be sharp enough to just about pounce on anything if one is not careful.
 Which also applies to one’s own mug.
-That being said, the Spanish point provides a certain degree of precision since it allows the user to see the spots they’re shaving, while its inward curve protects the skin from unnecessary nicks.
+That being said, the Spanish point provides a certain degree of precision since it allows the user to see the spots they are shaving, while its inward curve protects the skin from unnecessary nicks.

 This point is popular among barbers because of the versatility of the design.
-It looks like an older brother of the Spanish point since it also has a rounded tip and a concave arch, except that it’s bigger.
+It looks like an older brother of the Spanish point since it also has a rounded tip and a concave arch, except that it is bigger.

 The Sharpologist site says that there had been some initial confusion about the purpose of its notch point.
 At one point, people thought it was used to shave the philtrum—that indentation between your nose and upper lip.
 But the real reason was that it allowed the barber to easily open the razor, especially when he would be busy flicking open razors during the course of his day.

-Stylistically speaking, it’s not as forward-looking like the French or Barber points.
-But in terms of practicality, the Dutch’s round point is more forgiving to sudden changes in angle or direction, so one gets fewer chances of getting major nicks and cuts.
+If you are keener on choosing your straight razor type by its aesthetic appeal, get the French or Barber points.
+But overall, for practicality, the Dutch round point is best as it is more forgiving to sudden changes in angle or direction, so you get fewer nicks and cuts.

 Leave the intricate carving and trimming to the professional barbers.
 At this stage of your manhood, you need to experience the meditative pleasures that wet shaving can provide.
-Using a Dutch point blade will easily guarantee you a smooth and clean shave, without the bumps or the cuts.
+Using a Dutch point blade will easily guarantee you a smooth and clean shave without bumps or cuts.

-It’s the perfect shaving razor to start one’s day because its sharp edge and rounded Dutch pointed blade guarantees that the blade smoothly cuts your stubbles without getting you unnecessarily cut by a straight edge.
+It is the perfect shaving razor to start one’s day because its sharp edge and rounded Dutch pointed blade guarantee that the blade smoothly cuts your stubbles without getting you unnecessarily cut by a straight edge.

-It’s a luxurious shaving experience, one which will guarantee that once you go Naked Armor, you’ll never look at any other lesser straight razor again.
+It is a luxurious shaving experience, one which will guarantee that once you go Naked Armor, you will never look at any other lesser straight razor again.

 Check out our line-up.
-Better yet, Click Add to the Cart and order now.
+Better yet, Click Add to the Cart below and order now.